An Optimal Decentralized Multi-access Coded Caching System: Intoduction

-The coded caching problem has been extended in many directions and implemented along with various other techniques \cite{IET_3, IET_2, IET_4, IET_5, SGGFemto, filesize, Forensics, KNMDHeirarchical, onlinecaching, D2D, nonuniformdemands, Ibrahim, Array, WUCCMF, shared, WangQ, NET_1, NET_2, NET_4, TVT_1}.
-In this paper, we consider Multi-access coded caching which is also an extension of coded caching.
-In Multi-access coded caching, each user can access a set of $r$ caches in the network.
-Here $r$ refers to the cache access degree.
-The multi-access coded caching was motivated by the heterogeneous cellular architecture for a 5G cellular network with multiple Access Points (APs).
+Over recent years, there have been several reported extensions on the coded caching problem \cite{Combi_multi24,Combi_multi23, filesize, KNMDHeirarchical, onlinecaching, D2D, nonuniformdemands, Array, WUCCMF, shared}.
+The focus of this paper is on multi-access coded caching, which allows a user to access multiple caches.
+Specifically, each user can access a set of $r$ caches in the network, where $r$ is called the cache access degree.
+The multi-access coded caching was motivated by the heterogeneous cellular architecture for a 5G cellular network with multiple Access Points (APs) \cite{Main_Access}.
 Each AP can cache certain contents and has overlapping coverage areas, which enable each user to access multiple cache contents.
-The number of caches present in a network is large in the current scenario, considering the excessive use of multimedia services and applications.
-It is also difficult to know the exact number of caches which take part in the delivery phase right from the prefetching phase since it is highly improbable that all of them will be simultaneously active during the prefetching.
-This makes decentralized prefetching desirable in contrast to the centralized schemes which require the knowledge of the exact number of caches right from the prefetching phase.
-In this paper, multi-access coded caching with decentralized prefetching is considered.
-Following are some of the papers which contributed in the field of Multi-access caching